wintercms/meta/release-notes/build-463.md

 ## UX/UI Improvements:
 - Fixed display of checkbox lists when quickselect is selected.
 - Added new `october:passwd` Artisan command to change the password of a Backend user through the command-line.
+- Secondary branding colour is now applied to the active media filter in the MediaManager widget

 ## API Changes:
 - `System\Classes\PluginManager->sortByDependencies()` is now deprecated as plugins are now sorted by key & dependencies by default.